stfc-sciml/e2e/case2/docs/Tutorial.md

 ### HDF Conversion

-The HDF conversion converts the raw data files into a stand alone HDF file.
+The HDF conversion converts the raw NetCDF files into a stand alone HDF file.
 This collects all of the brightness temperature channels, radiance channels, and product masks into a single file.
 This step is neccesary to cut down the number of I/O calls during training.
-This step also converts the radiance channels to reflectance values.
+This step also converts the radiance channels to reflectance values and resizes the images to a common size.
 Finally, the data will be split into day and night time image folders.
 An example of how to run this step is given below:

 ```bash
 python -m e2e_benchmark.command convert_hdf extracted_files hdf_files
 ```

 ## Training
 To train the model you will need to have performed both preprocessing tasks and should now have a folder to HDF files ready.
 The input parameters for the model training are the folder of HDF files and an output path to save the model to.
+This will run the U-net like model with each of the images in the input folder.
+The input images will be automatically split into a training & test set.

 ```bash
 python -m e2e_benchmark.command train hdf_files model_output